hotsphink/sfink-tools/mozilla.md

 I use mercurial.
 I like mercurial.
 I used git first, for quite a while, but it just doesn't stick in my brain.

 I formerly used mq, and when I'd finally had enough of it, I tried to make my vanilla hg workflow provide as many of the same benefits as possible.
 I also use evolve[1], though it's mostly just to make some things nicer.
+I'm currently torn between using bookmarks and topics, and use a little of each.

 I use phases heavily to keep track of what's "mine".
 If you're pushing to any personal repositories, be sure to mark them non-publishing.